dirkmueller/presentation-nashville-logclassify/presentation.md

 Note:
 - This diagram shows the log-classify process running on the executor node
-- Pros: users/jobs don't have to be adapted, the post-run can be added to the base job
+- Pros: jobs don't have to be adapted, the post-run can be added to the base job
 - Cons: memory/cpu overhead on shared resources